![]() |

 with higher pay overseas.
 This aggravates an already dreadful health situation

-found in most third world countries where sometimes only 1 in 3 people
+found in many developing countries where sometimes only 1 in 3 people

 have access to hospitals and medical centres.
 And even for these 'lucky